Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Introduction

 The PI is marginally valid as the probability is evaluated unconditionally, based on the randomness of $\{(X_i, Y_i)\}_{i=1}^n \cup (X_f, Y_f)$; its coverage guarantee relies on the exchangeability of the $n+1$ data pairs $(X_i, Y_i)$ as implied by \eqref{eq:regression}.
-However, the PI generated by the algorithm does not guarantee conditional validity as shown in \cite{nonparam_conformal} where a new algorithm was proposed to construct a PI with asymptotic "local validity".
+However, the PI generated by the algorithm does not guarantee conditional validity as shown in \cite{nonparam_conformal} where a new algorithm was proposed to construct a PI with asymptotic “local validity”.
 In \cite{1905.03222}, the authors proposed a conformalized quantile regression approach which offers further improvement for heteroscedastic data.
-A recent endeavor to extend regression based conformal prediction to guarantee conditional validity is due to \cite{distributionalconformal}; see Section \ref{se:MF reg} for details.
+A recent endeavor to extend regression-based conformal prediction to guarantee conditional validity is the so-called distributional conformal prediction \cite{distributionalconformal}; see our Section \ref{se:MF reg} where we explain the procedure in detail.
+A related approach was proposed in \cite{pmlr-v108-izbicki20a}, focusing on the split conformal prediction scheme.
+Recently, \cite{zhou-muller} generalized the approach from \cite{distributionalconformal} towards random objects in metric space by using transport distance between distributions as conformity score.
+Finally, \cite{2408.16381} approaches the problem of quantifying uncertainty for interval estimation with a combination of conformal prediction and the bootstrap.